borting/gerrit-review/README.md

 ### Rebase change 1234, patchset 5

-Note that the change specifier (patchset number and commit ID) are renewed after sucessful rebase, and the new change specifier must be used in the follow-up commands.
+Note that the change specifier (patchset number and commit SHA-1) are renewed after a sucessful rebase, and the new change specifier must be used in the follow-up commands.
-(You can fetch new change sprifier from Gerrit review server by `git review -d CHANGE_ID`.)
+You can fetch new change specifier from Gerrit review server by `git review -d CHANGE_ID`.
 ```bash
 $ gerrit-review --rebase 1234
 ```

 ### Specify remote manually

-You can manually specify the remote name that `gerrit-review` parses conection info from.
-Note that gerrit-review follows the following priority to parse the connection info of Gerrit review server: (1) remote specifed by `--remote`, (2) remote specified in `gerritcli.remote`, (3) `origin` remote.
+Note that `gerrit-review` chooses the remote to parse connection info based on the following priority: (1) remote specifed by `--remote`, (2) remote specified in `gerritcli.remote`, (3) the `origin` remote.
 ```bash
 $ gerrit-review --remote gerrit -v +1 -c +2 5432,1
 ```